LibreOffice/core/desktop/test/deployment/version/readme.txt

   "OK" (replace) preselected if x < y, and "Cancel" otherwise.

-- If replacing an installed version x of an extension e with a version y fails because y has unsatisfied dependencies, or because y has a license to wich the user does not agree, version x is left installed afterwards.
+- If replacing an installed version x of an extension e with a version y fails because y has unsatisfied dependencies, or because y has a license to which the user does not agree, version x is left installed afterwards.

 - Checking for already installed versions of an extension is only done within a